jhuckaby/simplebot/README.md

 After installation, you will be provided instructions for connecting to a server for the first time.
 If you are running our sister product, [SimpleIRC](https://github.com/jhuckaby/simpleirc), on the same server as SimpleBot, this will be detected and everything automatically set up and connected for you.

-## Copyright and Legal

-SimpleBot is copyright (c) 2013 - 2014 by Joseph Huckaby and PixlCore.com.
-It is released under the MIT License (see below).

-SimpleBot relies on the following non-core Perl modules, which are automatically installed, along with their prerequisites, using [cpanm](http://cpanmin.us):

-* POE
-* Bot::BasicBot
-* JSON::XS
-* LWP::UserAgent
-* URI::Escape
-* HTTP::Date
-* DateTime
-* DateTime::TimeZone
-* DateTime::TimeZone::Alias
-* Net::Twitter::Lite
-* Net::Ping::External
-* Math::Units

 ### Plugin APIs

 The bot's Weather Plugin uses a free API available from WeatherUnderground.com.
 You will need to sign up for a free account and get an API Key in order to use this Plugin.
 For instructions, type "!help weather" in a channel where the bot is, or "/msg simplebot help weather" on the IRC console.